-A major international newspaper does not often declare a place to be the greatest place on Earth, but the Huffington Post just did, listing 25 reasons why that place is Norway.
+A major international online news outlet does not often declare a place to be the greatest place on Earth, but the Huffington Post just did, listing 25 reasons why that place is Norway.

 Nature and wilderness